dkumar75-seneca/Planney/README.md

 node_modules is where all the libraries used by the application is kept.

-package.json has all the build based instructions for automated deployment and sharing later on.
+package.json and package-lock.json have all the build based instructions for automated deployment and sharing later on.

 Folders specifically developed for this project: